open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ### Scan

 Scan objectives require a ship to make a close pass of the object to secure them.
 A ship must move over the base of a Scan objective during it's activation before taking a secure action for the objective marker.
-A Scan objective is secured after the end of the round it is secured in.

 ### Recover

-A Recover objective is secured in the same way as a Scan objective, except that the ship must have only spent a single command point on it's movement.
+A Recover objective is secured in the same way as a Scan objective, except that the ship cannot have performed an Advance action during it's activation.
 A recover objective is scored at the end of the game.

 ### Destroy